ianhussey/OpenSourceIRAP/README.md

 c.
 As such, it is therefore also easier to interpret.
 d.
 Finally, by calculating all-task *D*1 scores, this method constrains the degrees of experimenter freedom regarding how to conduct exclusions of test block data (see Hussey, Thompson et al., 2015).
 While several articles to date have employed the method used by Nicholson & Barnes-Holmes (2012), which exclude *D*1 scores from single test block pairs and averages the remaining ones, De Schryver, Hughes, De Houwer & Rosseel (in prep: "On the Interpretation of Reliability in the Context of Implicit Cognition") make a persuasive argument for treating the data produced by a given instance of a measure as a single analytic unit.
 Test block exclusions can then be applied to data (e.g., median rt < 2000ms, mean rt < mean + 2.5 SD, etc.).

+## Timing accuracy
+PsychoPy is technically capable of millosecond timing, depending on design choices by the researcher (see Garaizar & Vadillo, 2014).

+The current implementation is written to be at least as accurate as other implementations of the IRAP (i.e., accurate to within a frame or c.17ms).
+The stimuli to be presented within a block are generated on the pre-block rule screen, and then `pop()`'d on each trial.

+If you're looking for higher accuracy (e.g., for EEG/fMRI work) you'll want to change all timings to frames rather than seconds.
+You may also want to remove the presentation of images if you're not using them.

+- NB no assessment of jitter has been conducted for the current implementation.

 ## Known issues
 1. If a participant gets 100% of trials correct throughout the task then the incorrect response RT column will not be created for that participant.
 This is a) extremely unlikely, and b) not a problem if you process data files based on column header matching (e.g., most R methods, including the bundled script).
 However, it can be problematic if your data processing workflow relies on column order rather than column header name (e.g., a SPSS script using a GET command).

 ## To do list
 1. Update the `Open Source IRAP.psyexp` file to work in PsychoPy v1.84+ once it's released.
+2. Alter `data_processing.r` script to explicitly quantify the number of participants who failed the practice blocks. currently they appear as participants with N prac blocks = the max allowed, who also have test block data == NA.

 ## Changelog
 ### 0.9.6